-Over the lifetime of FOSTERRAIL and using published materials, ERRAC is selecting 4 important projects per year that it believes will make a contribution to the railway sector.
-The list of selected projects was determined at the EWG kick off meeting; those initially identified were D-RAIL, SPECTRUM, MERLIN, NODES and REFRESCO.
+Over the lifetime of FOSTERRAIL and using published materials, ERRAC EWG selected relevant ongoing projects that it believes will make a contribution to the railway sector.
+The list of selected projects was determined at the EWG kick off meeting; those initially identified were D-RAIL, SPECTRUM, MERLIN, and REFRESCO.
 On-going projects have volunteered to be monitored to determine their progress towards the impacts promised in their proposal.

-Coordinators of chosen projects are invited to present their newly-started projects relevant to rail sector (preferable between month 6 and 12 of the project) for an initial assessment.
+Coordinators of chosen projects were invited to present their newly-started projects relevant to rail sector (preferable between month 6 and 12 of the project) for an initial assessment.